 “Somehow it seems to fill my head with ideas – only I don’t know exactly what they are!”

-We were only four-years-old.
+We were only four years old.

 I think she knew what we said about her, because I heard her say to a kid who was being bad one day, “Your mother wants you to be good, and if you don’t be good, since I’m a witch, I’m going to come to your house in the middle of the night, to your bedroom when you’re asleep, and haunt you.”

-In 2nd grade I hit my teacher with a pencil, although I didn’t mean to do it.
+I hit my teacher with a pencil in 2nd grade, although I didn’t mean to do it.
 Mrs. Lemons was tall, with gray hair, and liked ice cream.
 My dad and I saw her all the time at the East Coast Custard stand in Fairview Park across the bridge from the hospital.
 It happened when we were sitting on a rug at the back of the classroom and I was tossing a pencil up and down.
 It suddenly flew out of control and hit her on the arm.
 I HAD TO TURN MY CARD!

-While he was busy we snuck up behind him, spun him around, and slid him into one of the stalls, closing it and holding the door shut.
+While he was concentrating, we snuck up behind him, spun him around, and slid him into one of the stalls, closing it and holding the door shut.
 He was stuck in there.
-But, the lunch lady came in when she heard all the noise he made and we got in trouble.
+But the lunch lady came in when she heard all the noise he made, and we got in trouble.
 We had to go see the principal and listen to his lecture.
 That was the highlight of the day, at least until I got to go home.

 Dad didn’t care.
 He was very loose.